Ghosts6/bmi/README.md

 # bmi
-bmi calculator with c c++ python and java script
+<h2 align="left">Hi 👋! this is bmi calculator program which write with differend languages such as python c++ c and javascropt.</h2>